Intermittency analysis of proton numbers in heavy-ion collisions at energies available at the BNL Relativistic Heavy Ion

-In order to test the validity of the cumulative variable method in the calculations of SFMs, we use a Critical Monte-Carlo (CMC) model~\cite{Antoniou2006PRL,CMCPLB} of the 3D Ising universality class to generate critical event sample.
-The CMC model involves self-similar or intermittency nature of particle correlations and leads to an intermittency index of $\phi_{2}=\frac{5}{6}$~\cite{Antoniou2006PRL}.
-In Fig.~3(a), both $F_{2}(M)$ and $CF_{2}(M)$ are shown in the same pad.
+To test the validity of the cumulative variable method in the calculations of SFMs, we use a critical Monte Carlo (CMC) model~\cite{Antoniou2006PRL,CMCPLB} of the 3D Ising universality class to generate critical event samples.
+The CMC model involves the self-similar or intermittency nature of particle correlations and leads to an intermittency index of $\phi_{2}=\frac{5}{6}$~\cite{Antoniou2006PRL}.
+In Fig. 3(a), both $F_{2}(M)$ (black circles) and $CF_{2}(M)$ (red triangles) are shown in the same panel.
 We observe that $CF_{2}(M)$ follows a good power-law behavior as $F_{2}(M)$ with increasing $M^{2}$.
-Within statistical errors, the intermittency index $\phi_{2}^{c}$ fitted from $CF_{2}(M)$ equals to $\phi_{2}$ obtained from $F_{2}(M)$.
-It means that the cumulative variable method does not change the intermittency behavior for a pure critical signal event sample.
-In Fig.~3(b), the CMC event sample is contaminated by hand with a statistical Gaussian background contribution, with the mixed probability $\lambda=95\%$.
-The chosen value of $\lambda$ is close to the one used in the simulations of background in NA49 experiment~\cite{NA49SFM}.
-In this case, one finds that the directly calculated $F_{2}(M)$ deviates substantially from the linear dependence, i.e. violation of the scaling law because of the Gaussian background contribution.
-However, the trend of $CF_{2}(M)$, which is calculated by the cumulative variable method, still obey similar power-law dependence on $M^{2}$ as that in Fig.~3(a).
-Furthermore, the intermittency index $\phi_{2}^{c}$ calculated from $CF_{2}(M)$ keeps unchanged when comparing to the one in original CMC sample shown in Fig.~3(a).
+Within statistical errors, the intermittency index $\phi_{2}^{c}$ fitted from $CF_{2}(M)$ equals $\phi_{2}$ obtained from $F_{2}(M)$.
+It means that the cumulative variable method does not change the intermittency behavior for a pure critical signal event sample, which has been proved by Bialas and Gazdzicki when they proposed to use the cumulative variable method to study intermittency~\cite{BialasCumulative}.
+In Fig. 3(b), the CMC event sample is contaminated by hand with a statistical Gaussian background contribution, with the mixed probability $\lambda = 95\%$.
+The chosen value of $\lambda$ is close to the one used in the simulations of background in the NA49 experiment~\cite{NA49SFM}.
+In this case, one finds that the directly calculated $F_{2}(M)$ deviates substantially from the linear dependence, i.e., violation of the scaling law because of the Gaussian background contribution.
+So we can not make a good fitting based on the scaling function defined in Eq.~\eqref{Eq:PowerLaw}.
+However, the trend of $CF_{2}(M)$, which is calculated by the cumulative variable method, still obeys a similar power-law dependence on $M^{2}$ as that in Fig. 3(a).
+Furthermore, the intermittency index $\phi_{2}^{c}$ calculated from $CF_{2}(M)$ keeps unchanged when comparing to the one in original CMC sample shown in Fig. 3(a).
 We feel that these results are encouraging.
-It confirms that, in the intermittency analysis, the cumulative variable method can efficiently remove the distortions or effects caused by background contribution.
+They confirms that, in the intermittency analysis, the cumulative variable method efficiently removes the effects caused by the background contribution.